vamshigaddi/Financial_fraud_detection_Mlops/README.md

 # Financial Fraud Detection MLOps
 ## Overview
+In the rapidly evolving financial landscape, fraud has become a critical challenge, costing businesses billions annually.
+Detecting financial fraud in real-time requires accurate, scalable, and reproducible machine learning solutions that adapt to evolving fraud patterns.

-This project is a robust Financial Fraud Detection MLOps pipeline that leverages best practices in code structure, object-oriented programming (OOP), and ML lifecycle automation.
-The pipeline is designed for scalable and reproducible ML workflows, incorporating advanced tools for experiment tracking, monitoring, CI/CD, and deployment.
+This project aims to address these challenges by developing a Financial Fraud Detection MLOps pipeline.
+The pipeline integrates industry best practices in machine learning, such as efficient code structuring, object-oriented programming (OOP), and end-to-end automation of the ML lifecycle.
+It leverages state-of-the-art tools for experiment tracking, continuous monitoring, CI/CD, and seamless deployment to ensure scalability, reliability, and reproducibility of ML workflows.
 ## Key Features
 - MLflow for comprehensive experiment tracking and version control.
 - Prometheus and Grafana for real-time model monitoring and visualization.